Model selection for estimation of causal parameters: Applications

 \subsubsection{Results}

-The mean-squared error of the estimator selected by targeted selection and 10-fold cross-validation is depicted in Figure~\ref{fig:IV}.
-Results are averaged across $200$ simulation runs.
-Over the entire range $s \in [0,2]$, the proposed approach outperforms cross-validation.
-For $s \approx 0$, targeted selection outperforms the IV approach.
-For $s > .5$, the proposed approach performs worse than the IV approach.
-For $s \approx 2$, the proposed approach performs similar to the IV approach.
-We evaluated the realized coverage of confidence intervals with nominal coverage $95 \%$ as described in Section~\ref{sec:infer-after-model}.
-Across $s \in [0,2]$, the minimal realized coverage was $89.5 \%$.
-The maximal realized coverage was $98.5 \%$.
-Averaged across all $s \in [0,2]$, the overall realized coverage was $94.5 \%$.
+The mean-squared error of the estimator selected by targeted selection and cross-validation is depicted in Figure~\ref{fig:IV}.
+We use 10-fold cross-validation.
+To further improve the stability of cross-validation, we repeat the data splitting 10 times on randomly shuffled data.
+Results are averaged across $100$ simulation runs.
+Over the entire range $\gamma \in [0,2]$, the proposed approach outperforms cross-validation.
+For $\gamma \approx 0$ and $\gamma > 1$, targeted selection outperforms the IV approach.
+For $.5 < \gamma < 1$, the proposed approach performs worse than the IV approach.
+We evaluate the realized coverage of confidence intervals with nominal coverage $95 \%$ as described in Section~\ref{sec:infer-after-model}.
+Equation~\ref{eq:bootstrap} is estimated using the non-parametric bootstrap.
+Across $\gamma \in [0,2]$, the minimal realized coverage was $89 \%$.
+The maximal realized coverage was $96 \%$.
+Averaged across all $\gamma \in [0,2]$, the overall realized coverage was $93 \%$.